microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/Auth_ServerTestDesignSpecification.md

 * SID may be different in your environment.

 #####Share(s)
 One share need to be exposed, named AzFolder by default.
 Share Permission should be set to allow everyone to access it.
-Domain Admins should be granted Full Access permission to the folder.SMB2 SET_INFO is required to run these cases.
+Domain Admins should be granted Full Access permission to the folder.
+SMB2 SET_INFO is required to run these cases.

 #### <a name="_Toc427487710"/>BVT cases